djosephsen/slacker/Readme.md

 I made Slacker to be a tool.
-Through it, I'm working to provide a flexible framework that can solve the operational needs of engineers, like deploying code to production, providing timely metric data, running automated breakfix and defensive network re-configurations and stuff like that.
+Through it, I'm working to provide a flexible framework that can solve the operational needs of engineers, like deploying code to production, providing timely metric data, running automated break-fix and defensive network re-configurations and stuff like that.

 If you're in a chatops shop today and that sounds interesting to you I'd love